Esconine/NightLight-Linux/README.md

 > makepkg -si
 > ```

-Install the application from the AUR, if you use "yay" - just run in terminal:
+Install the application from the AUR, if you use "yay" - just run in the terminal:

 ```
 yay -S nightlight-desktop-bin
 ```

-OR if you use "paru" - run in terminal:
+OR if you use "paru" - run in the terminal:

 ```
 paru -S nightlight-desktop-bin